 Absolutely.
 Roco kits are designed by our instructors to make equipment selection and deployment easier for our customers.
 However, modifications may be made to any of our equipment kits.

-The following services are available on a nationwide basis with the exception of marine stand-by.
+The following services are available on a nationwide basis with the exception of marine stand-by, which is available in select locations.

-Yes, we conduct Service jobs from 1 day to multiple years at construction sites.
-In fact, we have been located at one manufacturing facility for more than 20 years.
+Yes, we conduct Service jobs from 1 day to multiple years at construction sites, including plant expansions.
+In fact, we have been continuously located at one manufacturing facility for more than 20 years.